Sun Safety Among U.S. Postal Service Letter Carriers ("Project SUNWISE")

 Implementation Guide

-The Implementation Guide is a resource for implementing this program.
+The Implementation Guide is a resource for implementing this evidence-based program.
 It provides important information about the staffing and functions necessary for administering this program in the user's setting.
-Additionally, the steps needed to carry out the research-tested program, relevant program materials, and information for evaluating the program are included.
-The Implementation Guide can be viewed and downloaded in the Products page.
+Additionally, the steps needed to carry out the program, relevant program materials, and information for evaluating the program are included.
+The Implementation Guide can be viewed and downloaded on the Program Materials page.

 The program toolkit includes the following materials: